elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    .. note::

-      This routine has not yet been designed to efficiently handle cases where the matrix is not close to square.
+      This routine has not yet been optimized for cases where the matrix is highly rectangular.
 It is also far from the most efficient possible algorithm, as it currently uses the QR algorithm for the bidiagonal SVD (as opposed to a Divide and Conquer algorithm) and does not apply Householder reflectors in the most efficient manner